 - In Southeast Asia, the Chinese are often maltreated and looked down upon.
 Whether you go to Malaysia, Sumatra or Java, the locals call you Cina – pronounced Chee-na – in a derogatory way.

 - China is still transforming.
 When you talk of the transformation of a nation of more than 1.36 billion people, it is too great for one single mind to follow.
-Imagine an elephant that is so enormous in in girth that if you are standing right in front, you cannot image it in its entirety.
+Imagine an elephant that is so enormous in girth that if you are standing right in front, you cannot imagine it in its entirety.

 - Mother warned me against investing in China…however, I saw that China was pitifully backward.
 I felt that the country must wake up and join the modern world.
 It was much poorer than the Malaya into which I was born.

-The contrast between Jho Low and Robert Kuok could not be more stark, but yet they both represent the two sides of “Malaysia Boleh!” and the eras they were born in.
+The contrast between Jho Low and Robert Kuok could not be starker, but yet they both represent the two sides of “Malaysia Boleh!” and the eras they were born in.
 Even if you have no connection to Southeast Asia, I highly recommend reading the books as their stories are really about human nature.
 Coincidentally both books were published in 2018.